RyanLua/Satchel/docs/installation.md

 1. Open your Rojo project in the code editor of your choice.

-1. In the `wally.toml` file, add the [latest Wally version for Purse][Wally].
+1. In the `wally.toml` file, add the [latest Wally version for Satchel][Wally].
 Your dependencies should look similar to this:

     ``` toml title="wally.toml"
     [dependencies]